Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 Trafalgar, Costsaver, Insight Vacations and more

-Your adventure begins with two quintessential experiences in China’s capital of Beijing.
-Off limits to commoners for 500 years, the Forbidden City was once considered the cosmic center of the universe (and for good reason, as you’ll see for yourself).
-Peking Duck is another cultural gem you’ll get to experience today, a complex dish originally prepared for Chinese emperors.
-The political and cultural capital of China and home to more than 20 million people, Beijing exemplifies everything visitors find most intoxicating about China: Spectacular ancient monuments contrast with ambitious modern high-rises, and traditional crafts flourish alongside booming international businesses.
-Exquisite art, stunning UNESCO sites, serene parks, and teeming streets all contribute to the unique flavor of this astonishing city.
+The political and cultural capital of China and home to more than 20 million people, Beijing exemplifies everything visitors find most intoxicating about China.
+Ancient monuments contrast with modern high-rises, and traditional crafts flourish alongside international businesses.
+Exquisite art, stunning UNESCO sites, serene parks and teeming streets all contribute to the unique flavor of this astonishing city.

 The imperial heritage of China’s capital—Tiananmen Square, the Forbidden City and Peking Duck lunch with afternoon Temple of Heaven visit and Tai Chi class